sciZer0/7/v/README.md

 The only reason that Gensler puts the Bitcoin blockchain out the range is that — and this lies beyond justice and legality — he thinks he cannot harm the Bitcoin blockchain.

-The Gensler & Co's rule in reality is that if we think we can harm a blockchain, if needed, we will.
+The Gensler & Co's rule in reality is that if we think we can harm a blockchain, if needed, we will do/try it.

 Each of the wide majority of today's states is anti-people and, to one or another degree, a despotic regime repressing opportunities of people and wanting to only strengthen its power — its control over people.
 COVID, financial crisis, and coming CBDC are just some of powerful tools for these states to do this all.